openaire/guidelines-literature-repositories/docs/field_relatedidentifier.rst

 6. RelatedIdentifier (R)
 ========================

-An identifier or identifiers other than the primary Identifier applied to the resource being registered.
-This may be any alphanumeric string which is unique within its domain of issue.
-May be used for local identifiers.
-AlternateIdentifier should be used for another identifier of the same instance (same location, same file).
+An identifier of a related resource other than the primary Identifier applied to the resource being registered.

-5.1 alternateIdentifierType (O)
+6.1 relatedIdentifierType (M)
 -------------------------------

+The type of the RelatedIdentifier

 **Usage Instruction**

-List alternative identifiers for this publication that are not the primary identifier (repository splash page), e.g., the DOI of publisher’s version, the PubMed/arXiv ID.
-The term is defined by ``info:eu-repo/semantics/altIdentifier/<scheme>/<identifier>`` where ``<scheme>`` must be one of the following:
+ the value is defined in a controlled list:

 * ``ark`` – Archival Resource Key
 * ``arxiv`` – arXiv.org identifier